Are you looking for some amazing travel TV shows to feed your wanderlust?

 They go from the Florida Keys up to Georgia.
 So if you are interested in knowing more about Florida and the east coast states, this one’s for you!

-It’s also available on ITV (eligible for a free trial as well!).
+You can watch this amazing show on ITV (eligible for a free trial as well!).

 An Idiot Abroad is one the quirkiest travel show that you can find.